In this article:

 - Nearly Half of Gen Z Consumers Find Personal Finance Interesting

-- Two out of Three Gen Z Consumers Think High Schools Should Teach Financial Classes
+- Three out of Four Gen Z Consumers Think High Schools Should Teach Financial Classes

 - Generation Z Seems Keen on Getting a Handle on Their Personal Finances